 Believing in God means to believe Him and accept His teaching and His word.
 But choosing the scholars or the dictionary over God reflects a disbelief in God and His word (Quran), and God called this kind of practice to be idol-worship (9:31):

 [9:31] They have taken their Rabbis and Priests to be their lords besides God, and the Messiah, son of Mary, while they had been commanded to worship one god: there is no other god except He.
 Glory be to Him for what they associate with Him!

 God has also promised that those who will not accept the words of God in the Quran will have no access to the Quran to understand it as they have shields around their hearts and deafness in their ears (6:25,17:46 and 18:57):

 [6:25] Some of them listen to you, but we have placed veils on their hearts to prevent them from understanding it, and deafness in their ears, if they see every sign, they will not believe, and even when they come to you they argue, those who disbelieve say, “This is nothing but the tales from the past.”

 [17:46] And we have placed shields around their hearts lest they understand it and a deafness in their ears.
 And when you mention your Lord with the Quran alone, they turn on their backs in aversion.

-[18:57] Who is more wicked than the one who is reminded with his Lord’s revelations but he turns away from them, forgetting what he has with him.
-Indeed, we have placed veils on their hearts lest they understand it, and deafness in their ears, and if you invite them to the guidance, they will never ever be guided.
+[18:57] And who is more wrong than the one who has been reminded with the revelations of his Lord but he has turned away from them and has forgot what his hands have sent forth?
+Indeed, we have placed veils on their hearts lest they understand it, and deafness in their ears, and if you invite them to the guidance, they will never ever accept guidance.

 Peaceful Friday, salaam and God bless.